-Patients may become dependent on others, demanding help and emotional support and becoming angry when they feel their needs are not met.
-They may also threaten or attempt suicide.
-Often dissatisfied with their medical care, they typically go from one physician to another or seek treatment from several physicians concurrently.
+People with somatization disorder demand help and emotional support and may become angry when they feel their needs are not being met.
+Often dissatisfied with their medical care, they may go from doctor to doctor, seeking medical tests and treatment.

 Last full review/revision June 2008 by Katharine A. Phillips, MD